mittinatten/freesasa/README.md

     freesasa -h

+gives an overview of options.
+To run a calculation from PDB-file input using the defaults, simply type

+    freesasa <pdb-file>

-gives an overview of options. `make install` also installs the header `freesasa.h` and the library `libfreesasa`.
+`make install` also installs the header `freesasa.h` and the library `libfreesasa`.
 If the source is downloaded from the git repository the configure-script needs to be set up first using `autoreconf -i`.
 Users who don't have autotools installed, can download a tarball that